sysen-limited/grunt-cucumber-coverage/README.md

 > Hint:
 > You can also change just individual keys if required and defaults will be used for others.

-### options.coverage
-This is the source code folder for which coverage reporting will be made.

-Type: `String`
-Default: `null`

-This equates to the `--root` option for istanbul coverage.

 ### options.format
 Execution report of the features which are passing or failing.

 Type: `String`
 Default: `pretty`

-This equates to the `--reporter` option for cucumber.
+This equates to the `--format` option for cucumber.

 > Options are:
 > `pretty` - show feature execution as it occurs with each step occurring